 The cool end of their enclosure should be around 70 degrees Fahrenheit, with the warm end at 90 degrees.
 Put a hide on the warm side of the terrarium for shelter and another hide on the cooler side.

 You may find a heating pad or heat lights useful for providing warmth.
 Consider using a thermostat to make sure that no overheating problems will occur.
-For options, check out FOCUSPET under tank heating pad for snakes and reptiles as well as Zoo Med digital thermostat.

 Also, create a humid hide by placing damp vermiculite moss on it.
 Replace and re-dampen when needed.